- M.Ed. Faculty of Education, University of Regina, 2019

 Awards: Academic Silver Scholarship, 2005 Fall;The Reverend Desmond P. Burke-Gaffney, S.J.
 Book Prize, 1996 Spring/Summer Faculty of Education Outstanding Academic Achievement, 2005/06

-Project/Program Facilitator (SIAST FCP Partnership liaison/coordinator, Conference and Symposium Coordinator, Report and Contract Writer) until Fall 2015
+- 2006-2015 Project/Program Facilitator and (SIAST FCP Partnership liaison/coordinator, Conference and Symposium Coordinator, Report and Contract Writer) Saskatchewan Instructional Development and Research Unit (SIDRU), Faculty of Education, University of Regina.

 Project of Heart ebook: Hidden History of Residential Schools in Saskatchewan presentation ~Saskatchewan School Boards Association (SSBA) Spring Assembly 2017 (April 7) Showcasing Reconciliation in Saskatchewan Education University of Regina, Faculty of Education.